qnikst/haskell-distributed.github.com/source/tutorial/getting-started.rst

       liftIO $ threadDelay 2000000

-Note that we've used :distributed-process:`Control.Distributed.Process.receiveWait` this time around to get a message. ``receiveWait`` and similarly named functions can be used with the :distributed-process:`Control.Distributed.Process.Match` data type to provide a range of advanced message processing capabilities.
-The ``match`` primitive allows you to construct a "potential message handler" and have it evaluated against received (or incoming) messages.
+Note that we've used :distributed-process:`Control.Distributed.Process.receiveWait` this time around to get a message. :distributed-process:`Control.Distributed.Process.receiveWait` and similarly named functions can be used with the :distributed-process:`Control.Distributed.Process.Match` data type to provide a range of advanced message processing capabilities.
+The :distributed-process:`Control.Distributed.Process.match` primitive allows you to construct a "potential message handler" and have it evaluated against received (or incoming) messages.
 Think of a list of ``Match``\es as the distributed equivalent of a pattern match.
 As with ``expect``, if the